NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

 \subsection{Methodology}

-From each tree point cloud, we created projection images by three distinct methods: (1): an orthographic projection with intensity values as colours (OP), (2): an orthographic projection with RGB-colours coming from normal vector estimations, NormalView (NV), and (3): an orthographic projection where each pixel is either black or white (WOP), which is in essence a silhouette image.
+From each tree point cloud, we created projection images by three distinct methods: (1): an orthographic projection with intensity values as colours (OPI), (2): an orthographic projection with RGB-colours coming from normal vector estimations, NormalView (NV), and (3): an orthographic projection where each pixel is either black or white (WOP), which is in essence a silhouette image.
 Further explanations of the colouring schemes are in Section~\ref{sub:imagecreation}.
 The models trained on WOP-images serve as a baseline, to see how well the trees can be classified with only projection images, without any radiometric input.
 With the projected images, we trained a classification model that takes images as input.
-To this end, we used the YOLO\footnote{\url{https://github.com/ultralytics/ultralytics}} architecture, as provided by Ultralytics (Ultralytics Inc. Frederick, Maryland, USA)~\citep{YOLO2023}.
+To this end, we used the YOLOv11x\footnote{\url{https://github.com/ultralytics/ultralytics}} architecture, as provided by Ultralytics (Ultralytics Inc. Frederick, Maryland, USA)~\citep{YOLO2023}.

 From the MLS data, we create images according to the three methods mentioned above.
 From the ALS data we create two image datasets: one with images from seven species to compare the models trained on ALS data more directly with the models trained on MLS data, and the other with images from the full dataset with nine species, to compare our models with the benchmark in~\citet{taher2025}.
 Both ALS datasets contain images created by the three methods mentioned above.
 We analyse the viability of the image creation approaches separately for both the seven and nine species datasets.
+Finally, we combined the MLS and ALS datasets into a single combined dataset, and created images according to all three methods mentioned above.
+The purpose of the combined dataset is to analyse the viability of the proposed method on data from varying acquisition sources.